Tool #1

 Getting convenience right

-• Also make sure you check the FIBRE content of your foods.
+- Also make sure you check the fibre content of your foods.
 This is perhaps the only nutrient that’s worth checking out ‘per serve’, rather than per 100g.
 Any product with more than 3g fibre per serve is a winner.
-If you are struggling with any post baby constipation issues (we all know that joy, right)?
-Be lead by your doctor on the fibre content.

-• Try and choose products with as few ingredients as possible, which are close to their natural state.
-An apple is an apple but what exactly is apple-caramel-splice-treats?
+- Try and choose products with as few ingredients as possible, which are close to their natural state.
+An apple is an apple but what exactly is a apple-caramel-splice-treat?
 Basically, if your granny doesn’t recognise an ingredient, it’s gotta go!